-6.8.1 Nature of the restricted activity
+6.8.1 NATURE OF RESTRICTED ACTIVITY

 The proposed activity involves the introduction of juvenile Haliotis midae into the marine environment for purposes of ranching.
 Marine ranching (reseeding) is defined by Bannister (1991) as "Identifiable stock released with the intension of being harvested by the releasing agency."
-A land-based hatchery within the existing farm provides excess juvenile abalone (spat) and can support the ranching of abalone in the adjacent sea.
 Spat will be released into the sea and grown for approximately 4-5 years to a harvestable size in situ and will subsist on local seaweed and acquire all resources from the area of ocean they have been introduced to.

-6.8.2 Reason for the restricted activity
+6.8.2 REASON FOR RESTRICTED ACTIVITY

-The project is important for the Doringbaai area and West Coast region as it will create employment and provide empowerment opportunities and social upliftment for the surrounding communities, and ultimately stakeholder opportunities for employees.
-Ranching specifically, as opposed to landbased culture methods, allows for the economically viable production of larger abalone that fetch premium prices that are preferred by the market.
+The project is important for the Doringbaai - Papendorp area and Matzikamma coastal region as it will create employment and provide empowerment opportunities and social upliftment for the surrounding communities, and ultimately stakeholder opportunities for employees.
+Ranching specifically, as opposed to land-based culture methods, allows for the economically viable production of larger abalone that fetch premium prices that are preferred by the market